 “William Tyndale?” exclaimed Thomas as he took the book Anne held.
 “This book is banned.
 It is forbidden.
 How did you get your hands on this?
 Your grace, you couldn’t possibly consider the words of a heretic.”

-Anne took the book back angrily.
+Anne snatched the book back.
 “He is no heretic.
 He is an educated man who realized the Roman Catholic Church had been poisoned by the greed and desires of men.
 He advocates for the return of true religion, one between man and God rather than man, church, and God.
 It’s all there in his book.”